joshjacksthrow/messageboard/README.md

 I just used a simple Rest API, I find GraphQL almost always overkill, doubly so for an app this small!

-### Realtime (Websockets)
+### Realtime (ActionCable)

-I used websocket for realtime updates of the feed.
+Whenever a new question is added, a yellow banner will be shown asking the user to refresh to update the question list.
+This is achieved using websockets via the ActionCable Rails library.

+This could also be added to answers, and the quetions could be inserted automatically instead of the user having to refresh the page.

 ### Testing

 There are endpoint tests included (from scaffolding out the controllers).
-Ideally, I'd like to add a browser test for at least one flow.
+Ideally, I'd like to add a browser test for at least one flow, in the JS world I'd use Cypress or Playwright, I guess these would work just as well for Rails!

 ### Hosting

 Hosted on Heroku, you can view it [here](https://fathomless-garden-91108.herokuapp.com/questions).

-Since this is on a single instance, if there is any downtime, it will be user-impacting.
-In a real world scenario, I would have multiple instances and do some form of auto-healing and blue-green deploy.

-Since the DB is hosted on this one instance, if there is a storage failure then data will be irrecoverably lost (and is irrecoverable lost on every deploy, which wouldn't be ideal in real life!!).
-In the real world, would host the DB with read-replicas to prevent downtime and take automatic snapshots for data recovery.

 ### Deploymnent